schibsted/spid-tech-docs/resources/articles/s2s-auth.md

 :body

-In addition to the user auth facilities provided by the platform, SPiD also provides a mechanism for when two services want to communicate directly with each other.
+In addition to the user auth facilities provided by the platform, Schibsted account also provides a mechanism for when two services want to communicate directly with each other.
 In these situations, a service needs to authenticate and authorize the other services which access its protected resources.
 We refer to this as service-to-service (henceforth S2S) auth.

-S2S auth in SPiD is made up of three basic steps:
+S2S auth in Schibsted account is made up of three basic steps:

 1. A client [obtains a client token](/oauth/token/) via a `client_credentials` grant.